rubencoencagli/festa-et-al-2020/README.md

 Figures are then saved in the `plots` folder, created in the home directory of the project.

- Note that training a GSM model may require 15 to 30 minutes (the code is not optimized for speed).
+ Note that training a GSM model for figures 1D, 2D,3A may require 15 to 30 minutes (the code is not optimized for speed).
 Therefore, by default, the trained model is saved on disk, and chached.
 If you change the GSM parameters and you require a new training you can either:

 + Remove the chached files, contained in `src/tmp`
 + Call the script with the `--rebuildGSM` option, for example: